joshnuss/til/_posts/2017-03-30-reduce-context-switching-in-vim.md

   - `vim` is the command, could be anything, i.e. `emacs`
   - `-O` opens a list of files in vertical split mode, i.e. `vim -O file1.txt file2.txt`
-  - `$(...)` can be any command that returns a list of files. i.e. `vim -O $(find .)` opens all files in current dir
+  - `$(...)` can be any command that returns a list of files. i.e. `vim -O $(find .)` would open all files in current dir

 ## Chaining VIM with GIT

-You can find the files you have uncommitted with `git ls-files -m`, so if you do `vim -O $(git ls-files -m)`, it will open all changed files in a split view.
+You can find all your uncommitted changees with `git ls-files -m`.
+If you chain it with vim `vim -O $(git ls-files -m)`, you `alias` it and you'll be opening files in double-time.

-You can do the same for opening the last commit, or opening all files modified in this branch.
-See my aliases below.
+But wait... you can do the same for opening the last commit, or opening all files modified in this branch.
+Sky is the limit.

-## Aliases
+## Useful aliases

 Here are some aliases: